How do Knives Become Dull?

 Checking for Dullness and Sharpness

 There are a few easy ways to test whether your knife is sharp or not.
 If the knife in question is one you use regularly you will notice when cutting performance begins to drop off, this is a very good indicator of dullness.
 To get a rough idea of the state of the edge, view the cutting edge under a bright light.
 A sharp knife’s edge will reflect no light because the two sides of the knife come to a razor fine edge.
-Conversely a dull knife’s edge will appear shiny because the two sides of the knife form a blunt rounded edge which reflects light.
+Conversely, a dull knife’s edge will appear shiny because the two sides of the knife form a blunt rounded edge which reflects light.
 Another quick indicator is dragging a finger or thumb lightly across (as in perpendicular to the blade), a sharp edge feels grippy whereas a dull edge feels smooth.
-You may also notice a dry ringing sound when you drag across the edge of a very sharp knife.
 An easy cutting test can be performed using paper.
 Hold a piece of paper in one hand between thumb and index finger and lightly draw the knife across the edge of the paper, it should bite in and slice through the paper easily.
 If it slides off the edge of the paper or tears it instead, the knife is dull.
 In the video below, we demonstrate the concepts and tests mentioned above.

 All knives need maintenance occasionally; frequency will depend on the quality of the knife as well as its usage and treatment.
-There are two types of edge maintenance: sharpening, and straightening.
-Of the two, straightening is necessary more often, particularly on kitchen knives because the shallower angle at their cutting edges allows the steel in the edge to bend over to the side.
+There are two types of edge maintenance: sharpening (material removal with abrasives to establish an edge), and straightening or “honing”, (fixing a rolled over edge without removing much, if any, material).
+Of the two, straightening is necessary more often.
 Straightening is done with a honing steel.
-We highly recommend kitchen knife users have both a steel for regular edge straightening and an abrasive sharpening tool for occasional sharpening.
-Outdoor knife users should have a small abrasive sharpening tool for touch ups in the field and a main sharpening tool (such as a water stone or jig type sharpener described below) for thorough sharpening at home.
+We recommend kitchen knife users have both a steel for regular edge straightening and an abrasive sharpening tool for occasional, thorough sharpenings.
+Alternatively, an abrasive steel -like the diamond or ceramic ones mentioned below- can be a good “all-in-one” solution if used frequently.
+Outdoor knife users should have a small tool, like a pocket stone or mini diamond rod, for touch-ups in the field and a main sharpening tool (such as a water stone or jig type sharpener described below) for thorough sharpening at home.

 What is a “honing steel”?

 A traditional “honing steel” is a very hard metal rod with a handle.
 During normal knife use, the delicate cutting edge can get deformed or “rolled over.”
-The metal rod on a traditional steeling tool is harder than the steel in knife blades and its primary job is to straighten up a rolled-over edge rather than abrading it to make the knife feel sharp again.
-For knives that are truly dull, not just deformed, a traditional honing steel will have no effect.
+The metal rod on a traditional honing steel is harder than the steel in knife blades and its primary job is to straighten up a rolled-over edge rather than abrading it to make the knife feel sharp again.
+For knives that are truly dull, not just rolled-over, a traditional honing steel will have no effect.
 However, honing steels are now made in many configurations besides the traditional smooth models: some have abrasive qualities as well, either file-like ridges along the steel rod or diamond coatings, some are even ceramic.
 These more aggressive types of steels not only straighten the edge but also remove a small amount of metal from it.
-Depending on its aggressiveness, you may not need a separate tool for sharpening.
-When you notice your knife’s cutting performance has decreased, use a honing steel to touch up the edge.
-“Steeling” only takes a few seconds and is done frequently, every day or every few days as needed.
+Depending on its aggressiveness, it may be all you need to keep your knife sharp.
+Of all the types, we prefer and recommend the diamond and ceramic honing steels.

 A steel is essential to proper maintenance for kitchen knives.
-There is no reason to pay more than $25 for a honing steel with many available for under $20.
-Even models which incorporate ceramic or diamond abrasive can be had for around $25-$35 from a name brand such as DMT.
-A honing steel will last you a lifetime.
+There is no reason to pay more than $40 for a honing steel with many available for under $30.
+Even models which incorporate ceramic or diamond abrasive can be had for around $35 from a name brand such as eze-lap.
+For a home user, a good quality honing steel will basically last a lifetime.